johanwestling/nvx/README.md

 ![NVX](./docs/logo.png)

-A tool used to run contained node versions within project folders.
+NVX enables you to run a contained version of Node.js within a project directory.

 ## Prerequisites
 * Terminal with bash & git support